Loving an addicted spouse

 - Financial losses due to money being spent to feed one partner’s addiction

 The distress caused by one partner’s substance use disorder can lead to more arguments about the issue, which then propels a vicious cycle in which the addict or alcoholic uses to escape the conflict their addiction has caused.
 This can become a downward spiral of continued conflict and followed by unhealthy coping behaviors like drinking and getting high.
+Being married to an addict can lead to a great deal of uncertainty and guilt.
 Spouses may want to help, but they don’t always know to deal with an alcoholic spouse or drug addict.
 Though you want to know how to deal with a husband, addiction often gets in the way of healthy communication.